If your contract term has ended, you're free to find a better deal right away. Browse a range of broadband offers with Uswitch:

 Get the latest advice on finding a great broadband deal from Uswitch, so you can switch confidently when your contract ends.

-Vodafone broadband customers were hit by a mid-contract price increase of 7.9% from April 2024, according to its terms and conditions.
+Vodafone broadband customers were hit by a mid-contract price increase of 7.9% from April 2024.

-The provider, along with others like BT, Plusnet and EE, increases its prices each year in line with the inflation rate, plus its own extra rate of 3.9%.
+The provider, along with others like BT, Plusnet and EE, increased its prices each year in line with the inflation rate, plus its own extra rate of 3.9%.

-And unfortunately, because this price rise policy is in Vodafone’s terms and conditions, you probably won’t be able to cancel your contract early without paying an exit fee.
+And unfortunately, because this price rise policy is in Vodafone’s terms and conditions, you aren't able to cancel your contract early without paying an exit fee.

 Read on to learn all about Vodafone’s mid-contract price increase, and what you can do if you’re affected by it.

 Vodafone increased its prices for mid-contract and out-of-contract customers from April 2024 by 7.9%.
-This is in line with its terms and conditions, which state that it will increase its prices in accordance with CPI +3.9% each year.
+This is in line with its terms and conditions, which in 2024 stated that it will increase its prices in accordance with CPI +3.9% each year.

 The price rise that you received will depend on how much you pay for your Vodafone broadband contract per month.